AndreiBaias/FoxAndHounds/README.md

 # FoxAndHounds
-Fox and Hounds game using PyGame for GUI and minimax + alpha-beta pruning algorithms.
+Fox and Hounds game using PyGame for GUI and minimax + alpha-beta pruning algorithms for the AI.